tpisel/housing-project/README.md

 ## Pre-requisites

-You will need to have Postgres and `psql` installed.
+You will need to have Postgres installed.
 A `requirements.txt` has been provided in the root directory.
 The first time you run the app, you will be asked for your postgres password and an API key from PlanningAlerts.
 Sign up to obtain a free API key [here](https://www.planningalerts.org.au/api/howto).
 The script will save the API key on your local keyring.

 ## Initialisation

-To run the app the first time, run `sh initialise.sh --createdb` in terminal from the project root directory.
+To run the app the first time, run `python initialise.py --createdb` in terminal from the project root directory.
 Running this script with the `--createdb` tag:

 1. Requests and saves the credentials for the `postgres` user and PlanningAlerts API key
 2. Creates a database `melbournehousingdb` under the `postgres` user